 Squirrels can be very difficult to spot.
 They tend to run much before you see them, then freeze motionless until they feel the danger has passed.
 Training your eye to instead see motion rather than the squirrel itself will increase your hunting effectiveness.
 A common example is a tree branch moving much more than the rest of the tree.
 Sit still and scan the nearby area and wait for the squirrel to present an open shot.

 Squirrels can also be located by their vocalization.
 Every squirrel sounds a little different, so it is definitely helpful to have someone with experience in the field to help you identify a squirrel call.
 Usually, the easiest to identify is a high-pitched chatter.
-The difficult part though, is once you here them, its probably because they have spotted you first!
+The difficult part though, is once you hear them, it's probably because they have spotted you first!

 To stalk a vocalizing squirrel, walk about 30 meters towards the sound, then sit and watch in all directions.
 Even if you have spooked a squirrel nearby, if you remain motionless longer enough, it will decide the coast is clear and make a move, offering you a shot.
 Typically, we wait for about 5 or 10 minutes, or until we spot another squirrel.